Orange-OpenSource/floss-toolbox/toolbox/github/README.md

 - Define the _GitHub_ organization name in the _configuration.rb_ file for the `GITHUB_ORGANIZATION_NAME` variable.
 It will allow to send requests to query and modify your organization.
 - Define also the logins of the GitHub adminsitrators of your organization so as to prevent to change their permisssion for example.

-This project expects to have this tools available and already added in your system.
+This project expects to have several third-party elements available and already added in your system, like [Octokit Ruby gem](https://github.com/octokit/octokit.rb), [Git](https://git-scm.com/), [Ruby](https://www.ruby-lang.org), [Bash](https://www.gnu.org/software/bash/) and [Git Ruby gem](https://github.com/ruby-git/ruby-git)
-Thus there is not composition nor aggregation (mere or not) about them.
 None of them have been modified nor distributed.

+Thus there is no composition nor [aggregation (mere or not)](https://www.gnu.org/licenses/gpl-faq.html#MereAggregation) with them but these components are also called by the system calls mainly, except for _Octokit_ and _Git_ Ruby gems under MIT licenses.

 To check preconditions, run: